-- "One hundred year flood" or "100-year flood" means a flood that has a one percent annual probability of being equaled or exceeded.
-Also called the "base flood." - "Person" means an individual or his or her agent, firm, partnership, association, or corporation, or any agent of the aforementioned groups, or this state or its agencies or its political subdivisions. - "Public safety and nuisance," as related to the issuance of variances under this ordinance, means that the granting of a variance must not result in anything that is injurious to safety or health of an entire community or neighborhood, or any considerable number of persons, or unlawfully obstructs the free passage or use, in the customary manner, of any navigable lake or river, bay, stream, canal, or basin. - "Reconstruction" means to perform major construction or modifications to an existing structure that makes the existing structure like or better than new.
+"One hundred (100) year flood" means a flood that has a one percent annual probability of being equaled or exceeded.
+See "Base flood."

+"Person" means an individual or his or her agent, firm, partnership, association, or corporation, or any agent of the aforementioned groups, or this State or its agencies or its political subdivisions.

+"Public safety and nuisance," as related to the issuance of variances under this chapter, means that the granting of a variance must not result in anything that is injurious to safety or health of an entire community or neighborhood, or any considerable number of persons, or unlawfully obstructs the free passage or use, in the customary manner, of any navigable lake or river, bay, stream, canal, or basin.

+"Reconstruction" means to perform major construction or modifications to an existing structure that makes the existing structure like or better than new.
 Reconstruction does not cover normal or routine maintenance unless otherwise specified in the definition of "historical structures" herein.

-"Recreational Vehicle" means a vehicle that is:
+"Recreational vehicle" means a vehicle that is:

-- (a) built on a single chassis; - (b) 400 square feet or less when measured at the largest horizontal projection; - (c) designed to be self-propelled or permanently towable by a light duty truck; and - (d) designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use. - "Regulatory floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved to discharge the base flood without cumulatively increasing the water surface elevation more than one-foot. - "Remedy a violation" means to bring a structure or other development into compliance with state or local floodplain management regulations, or if that is not possible, to reduce the impacts of its noncompliance.
-Ways that impacts may be reduced include protecting the structure or other affected development from flood damages, implementing the enforcement provisions of the ordinance or otherwise deterring future similar violations, or reducing Federal financial exposure with regard to the structure or other development. - "Riverine" means relating to, formed by, or resembling a river (including tributaries), stream, brook, etc. - "Sand dunes" means naturally occurring accumulations of sand in ridges or mounds landward of the beach.
+a.
+Built on a single chassis;

+- b.
+Four hundred (400) square feet or less when measured at the largest horizontal projection; - c.
+Designed to be self-propelled or permanently towable by a light duty truck; and - d.
+Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.

+"Regulatory floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.

+"Remedy a violation" means to bring a structure or other development into compliance with State or local floodplain management regulations, or if that is not possible, to reduce the impacts of its noncompliance.
+Ways that impacts may be reduced include protecting the structure or other affected development from flood damages, implementing the enforcement provisions of this chapter or otherwise deterring future similar violations, or reducing Federal financial exposure with regard to the structure or other development.

+"Riverine" means relating to, formed by, or resembling a river (including tributaries), stream, brook, etc.

+"Sand dunes" means naturally occurring accumulations of sand in ridges or mounds landward of the beach.

-"Special flood hazard area (SFHA)" means an area having special flood or flood-related erosion hazards, and shown on FIRM as Zone A, AO, A1-30, A99, AH, VO, V1-30 or V.
+"Special Flood Hazard Area (SFHA)" means an area having special flood or flood-related erosion hazards, and shown on FIRM as Zone A, AO, A1-30, A99, AH, VO, V1-30 or V.

-"Start of Construction" includes substantial improvement and means the date the building permit was issued, if the actual start of construction, repair, reconstruction, placement, or other improvement was within 180 days of the permit date.
+"Start of construction" includes substantial improvement and means the date the building permit was issued, if the actual start of construction, repair, reconstruction, placement, or other improvement was within one hundred eighty (180) days of the permit date.
 The actual start means either (a) the first placement of permanent construction of a structure on a site, such as the pouring of slab or footings, the installation of piles, the construction of columns, or any work beyond the stage of excavation or (b) the placement of a manufactured home on a foundation.
 Permanent construction does not include land preparation, such as clearing, grading, and filling; the installation of streets and/or walkways; excavation for a basement, foundations, footings, or piers or the erection of temporary forms; and installation on the property of accessory buildings, such as garages or sheds not occupied as dwelling units or not part of the main structure.
 For a substantial improvement, the actual start of construction means the first alteration of any wall, ceiling, floor, or other structural part of a building, whether or not that alteration affects the external dimensions of the building.